cocotb/cocotb/docs/source/scheduler.rst

     For those reasons they are no longer recommended except for passing to functions or objects where specifically :term:`!triggers` are expected.

-.. _task_manager_tutorial:
+.. _task-manager-tutorial:

 *********************
 :class:`!TaskManager`
 *********************

-The :class:`~cocotb.triggers.TaskManager` class is another way to run multiple async routines concurrently and wait for them all to complete.
+The :class:`cocotb.triggers.TaskManager` class is another way to run multiple async routines concurrently and wait for them all to complete.
 It properly manages the lifetime of its "children" and handles exceptions and cancellations gracefully.
 Unlike :func:`~cocotb.triggers.gather` which takes all :term:`awaitable`\ s and :term:`coroutine`\ s at once, :class:`!TaskManager` allows adding new :term:`!awaitable`\ s and :term:`!coroutine`\ s dynamically,